lackary/omnifeed-kmp/README.md

 ## Kotlin CocoaPods Dependency Manager Setup Guide

-This guide outlines the steps to set up a Kotlin Multiplatform project with CocoaPods for iOS development.
+This guide outlines the steps to configure a Kotlin Multiplatform project with CocoaPods and how to set up the iOS environment using our automation script.

 ### 1. Add Kotlin CocoaPods Dependency and Sync Gradle

-First, add the Kotlin CocoaPods plugin dependency to your `build.gradle.kts` file and sync the project with your Gradle files.
+First, ensure the Kotlin CocoaPods plugin is configured in your shared module's `build.gradle.kts`.

 ```kotlin
 kotlin{